loganbek/streamline-tools/meetingNotes.md

 ####### DESCRIPTION - Focus on explaining what the item does and why users should install it

-Streamline your Oracle CPQ implementations, workflows, development, administration, and maintenance.
+Streamline your Oracle CPQ Cloud implementations, workflows, development, administration, and maintenance.
 LOAD and UNLOAD your BML scripts to and from Oracle CPQ Cloud.

 Compatible with: